5 Green Card Travel Tips to Avoid Re-Entry Problems and Permanent Residence Abandonment

 On several occasions each year, permanent residents are denied re-entry to the United States.
 When seeking to re-enter the United States after international green card travel, you will need to present a valid, unexpired green card at the port of entry.
 A U.S. Customs and Border Protection (CBP) officer will review your card and any other identity documents you present (e.g. passport, foreign national I.D. card, or U.S. driver’s license).

 Unfortunately, many permanent residents forget or neglect to maintain their permanent resident cards.
 The simplest mistake is forgetting to renew a green card.
 Most green cards must be renewed every 10 years.
-Plan early – it will generally take at least three months (typically more) to obtain a new card.
+Plan early – it will generally take at least 10 to 12 months to obtain a new card.

 Some green cards do not expire.
 This can contribute to another problem.
 Dated photos or damaged cards can make the CBP officer’s job difficult.
 Remember, re-entry at the U.S. port of entry is at the CBP officer’s discretion.
 If the officer can’t read the card because it is distorted or the photo is so old that you can’t be recognized, there is the possibility of being denied entry.
 It is your responsibility to ensure the card is legible and accurate.

-Although you will most likely be able to reenter the U.S. with an expired green card (if travel was less than one year), you will most likely also be forced to pay a reentry fee on top of the green card renewal fee.
+In the case that you are allowed to re-enter the U.S. with an expired green card (if travel was less than one year), you will most likely also be forced to pay a reentry fee on top of the green card renewal fee.
 This can get very expensive.
 What’s more, it will create a significant delay and potentially other legal problems.
 If your green card needs to be renewed or replaced, use Form I-90, Application to Replace Permanent Resident Card.

 Understand Continuous Residence

 As a permanent resident of the United States, you are welcome to travel abroad.
 However, any trip longer than six months could interrupt your continuous residence for the purposes of naturalization.
 If you plan to naturalize as a U.S. citizen, USCIS Form N-400 (Application for Naturalization) requires you to document your international green card travel from the prior five years.
-Any absence from the United States that is six months or more in duration will create a potential problem.
-Read how Travel Abroad Affects N-400 Citizenship Eligibility.
+Any absence from the United States that is six months or more in duration will create a problem.

 The absence can break your continuous residence.
 Continuous residence means that the green card holder has actually lived in the United States and made it a home.
 For many people, making a life in the U.S. includes employment and building ties to the community.
 Most applicants will be required to have five years of continuous residence before filing Form N-400.
 Trips that exceed six months may disrupt this requirement.
 One simple solution is to cut your trip short so that it is less than six months.
 But don’t cut it too close.
 Remember that international travel delays could add another week to your trip.
 Learn more about continuous residence.